Guide to Pretrained Word Embeddings for NLP Practitioners

 Output: 112204

 We will build two different NLP models of the same architecture.
-The first model learns embeddings from scratch and the second model uses pretrained word embeddings.
+The first model learns embeddings from scratch and the second uses pretrained word embeddings.

 Defining the Architecture – Learning Embeddings from Scratch